-The above quote by Albert Einstein is one of my favorite.
+The above quote shares the sentiment given in a 1959 lecture by Dr Albert Szent-Györgyi.
 I have hung it in the hallway in anticipation of our Science Fair every year.
 But after a few years of replacing spelling instruction with Structured Word Inquiry, I began to realize how well it applied to what we were doing with words.
 I love that scientists aren’t expected to have answers ready at every turn.
 Science is methodical and takes the time it takes.
 Even when research is finished and conclusions are drawn, it is understood that those findings are temporary.
 They are the current understanding and are open to further questioning and research at any time.
 And when someone takes the time to research, test, and publish new findings, those findings are thoughtfully considered by fellow scientists who either accept or challenge them.
 In that respect, science is not static.
 It is always moving towards a deeper understanding.
 If you are using Structured Word Inquiry, you will recognize the parallels here.

 When I think about the first part of the quote, “If we knew what we were doing,” I recognize that SWI can feel like that sometimes, especially at first.
 You want to just jump in and use it with students, but so many things nag at you.
 “What if they ask me a question and I don’t know the answer?
 What should I do first?
 What needs to be taught before I begin with SWI?”
 Personally, I ignored those kinds of questions when I started and asked instead, “How long before my students are asking the kinds of questions that Dan Allen’s students ask?”